researchstudio-sat/webofneeds/documentation/designissues/goals.md

 If this taxi service atom is matched with a potential client atom with compatible goals they could start a collaboration.
 The taxi service cannot fulfill its goal just for itself by proposing its `:service-pickup-data-graph` to a client since its shape graph `:service-pickup-shapes-graph` requires a pick up location property of type `taxi:hasPickUpLocation` as well as a client set by the property `taxi:hasClient`.
 These triples have to be provided by a client to satisfy the taxi services shapes graphs.

 A client atom that could have been matched to the above service could look like the following.
-The atom is again described in a `:atomGraph` graph but with a `won:seeks` top level branch to match the service atom.
+The atom is again described in a `:atomGraph` graph but with a `match:seeks` top level branch to match the service atom.
 The atom has one goal with a data graph `:client-pickup-data-graph` and a shape graph `client-pickup-data-graph`.

 The data graph specifies a node of type `taxi:Ride` with client, pickup time and location properties.
 The pickup time is set to the next day and is meant to overwrite the default pickup time in the data graph of the taxi service.
 For the pickup location an address string is specified.
 The client is set to the own atom uri `atom:taxiDemandAtom`.